Hypothesis Testing for Regression Models#

 P-value comparing the t value to the Student’s t distribution

-We can also see from the coefficients table above the slope parameter has a p-value < 0.05.
-Therefore we can conclude that it is significantly non-zero and reject the null hypothesis in favour of the alternative hypothesis.
+We can also see from the coefficients table above that the slope parameter has a p-value < 0.05.
+Therefore, we can conclude that it is significantly non-zero and reject the null hypothesis in favour of the alternative hypothesis.
 There is a statistically significant relationship between height and weight in this dataset.

 We can visualise this estimated model, by generating a scatterplot of the observed data and adding the fitted regression line to the plot.